Optimization of conveyance of quantum particles by moving potential well: Survival probability for a constant-velocity protocol

 It is straightforward to show that $P(t) = p_+(t) \neq p_-(t)$ for $0 < t < \tau$, and $P(t) = p_-(t) \neq p_+(t)$ otherwise.
 Therefore, we define the survival probability $p(t)$ in the moving frame for the constant-velocity protocol such that

 We show $p_{\pm}(t)$ for the constant-velocity protocol in Fig.~\ref{fig:const_v_pt}.
 While $p_-(t)$ jumps at $t=0$, $p_+(t)$ smoothly decreases from $p_+(0)=1$.
-At the end of process, both the survival probabilities discontinuity changes.
-However, we observe $p_+(\tau_-)=p_-(\tau_+)$.
-This value is equal to the survival probability in the rest frame after conveyance, $P(\tau)$.
+At the end of process ($t=\tau$), both the survival probabilities discontinuity changes.
+As expected from the arguments above, we observe $p_+(\tau_-)=p_-(\tau_+)$.
+These values are equal to the survival probability in the rest frame after conveyance, $P(\tau)$.